lasanthamudalige/full-stack-open-2023/part1/anecdots/README.md

-# Courseinfo2 (Part 2 - Full Stack Open 2023)
+# Anecdotes App (Part 1 - Full Stack Open 2023)

-This project is a part of the **Full Stack Open 2023** course and is the continuation of the "Courseinfo" project from Part 1.
-The application is built using **React** and is used to display information about courses, including the course name, number of exercises, and the total number of exercises.
+This project is part of the **Full Stack Open 2023** course, specifically from Part 1.
+It focuses on building an interactive React application where users can vote for their favorite anecdotes.
+The project highlights essential concepts such as component state, event handling, and passing data between components.

 ## Table of Contents